-CJ225 Stalking, Predatory Behaviors, and Personal Safety
+CJ225 Stalking, Predatory Behaviors, and Personal Safety 2 class hr/wk, 2 cr.

 Provides information regarding stalking and related behaviors.
 Covers types of stalkers, current anti-stalking statutes, and personal and professional security measures.
 Emphasizes the necessity of documenting and reporting this crime.
 Describes prohibited behavior, threat levels, and the effects of stalking on victims.
 Discusses current trends in cyberstalking, including the use of electronic communication devices such as the Internet, e-mail, cell phones, fax machines, and pagers.
 Corequisite: CJ103 with criminal history clearance; or current professional in the field; or consent of instructor.
 F, W